Places I’ve lived:

 Most Daring Thing I've Done:

-• Rappelling down 200 ft waterfalls in Costa Rica.
-Keep in mind I have an extreme fear of heights!
+• Rappelling down 200 ft waterfalls in Costa Rica or skydiving over Sacramento, CA. Keep in mind I have an extreme fear of heights!

 Weirdest Thing I've Done: